mikkosio/User-Doc/docs/pages/debugging.md

 2. Click the debug icon located in the top right corner.
 ![Debug Icon](/images/debug-photo/debugicon.png)
 !!!
 You should
-    now have a debug console open in the bottom half of the screen once going through the steps.
+    Once you go through the steps you should have a debug console open in the bottom half of the screen.
 Now you can start to debug!

 ## Interacting With Debugger

 Once the debug console opens up you will be able to start to debug your code.
-There will be different tasks you can perform.
+There will be different tasks you can perform with the debug console.

-1. Click the step into icon which is the downward facing arrow pointing to a line.
+1. Click the step into icon which is the downward-facing arrow pointing to a line.
 ![Step Into Icon](/images/debug-photo/stepinto.png)
-allows you to go line by line in your debug console.
+This allows you to go line by line in your debug console.

-2. Click on the step into my code icon beside the trp into icon.
+2. Click on the step into my code icon beside the step into icon.
 ![Step Into My Code Icon](/images/debug-photo/stepIntoMyCode.png) The difference between step 1 and step 2 is that step 2 only steps into your code and not any library classes.

-3. Click on the step over icon on the left side of step into icon.
+3. Click on the step over icon on the left side of the step into icon.
 ![Step Over](/images/debug-photo/stepOver.png)
 Step over is used if you do not want to run the current line so you step over this line to the next.